Application for Financial Assistance

 a) Title of the project.

-b) Aims and objectives along with estimation of targeted beneficiaries, expected qualitative improvement, etc.
+b) Aims and objectives along with an estimation of targeted beneficiaries expected qualitative improvement, etc.

 c) Strategy/ action plan, details of training required, availability of volunteers and their skills, etc.

-d) Financial requirement, sources of funding and financial assistance required from Govt. under the respective program.
+d) The financial requirements, sources of funding, and financial assistance required from Govt. under the respective program.

 e) Duration of the project and sustainability after support is completed.